PandaSekh/lepre/README.md

 - Emojis have to be configured first, there are no defaults
 - CSS is not included (but there's a starter CSS in this README!)

+## Contribute
+Contributions are welcome!
+Please submit a pull request for new features or an issue if you find any bug or problem.
+Please bear in mind that this library is meant to be lightweight first.

+### To-Do
+- [ ] Typescript support

 ## CSS